Mazuku: Lake Nyos

 A similar scenario occurred two years later in 1986 at Lake Nyos, another crater lake in Cameroon, often referred to as a "killer lake".
-The lake experienced a catastrophic limnic eruption (also known as a "lake overturn"; a rare phenomenon where dissolved volcanic gases are released from the stratified bottom layers of lakes after a mechanical disturbance) that resulted in the sudden release of a massive amount of CO_{2}, leading to deaths of 1,700 people and 300 cattle.
+The lake experienced a catastrophic limnic eruption, also known as a "lake overturn", a rare phenomenon in which dissolved volcanic gases are released from the stratified bottom layers of lakes after a mechanical disturbance.
+The ensuing sudden release of an overwhelming amount of CO_{2} led to the deaths of 1,700 people and 300 cattle.

-Geologically, the crater lake sits over a network of active faults and lineaments and is being fed underneath by volatile-rich basaltic dikes.
+Geologically, the crater lake sits over a network of active faults and lineaments and is fed underneath by volatile-rich basaltic dikes.
 These dikes release magmatic gases and volatiles like CO_{2} and H_{2}O, which, upon their release at low pressure, likely contributed to a phreatomagmatic explosive eruption that formed a diatreme beneath the lake and a maar depression on the surface.

 Normally, a mazuku involves dry CO_{2} gas seeping through fissures and accumulating in low-lying areas before dispersing into the atmosphere.
-However, when gas columns are obstructed by rock strata, such as thick pyroclastic deposits or stratified lake water (meromictic lakes), the gases remain trapped or dissolved in the lake waters, respectively.
-The latter case occurred at Lake Nyos, where CO_{2}-rich gas significantly accumulated in the water under extreme pressure.
+However, when gas columns are obstructed by rock strata, such as thick pyroclastic deposits or the stratified water of meromictic lakes, the gases remain trapped or dissolved, respectively, in the lake waters.
+The Lake Nyos disaster is an example of the latter, when CO_{2}-rich gas significantly accumulated in the water under extreme pressure.

 It is believed that a landslide triggered the exsolution of the dissolved gases, which caused a limnic eruption.
 As a result, a massive CO_{2} cloud (about 98% CO_{2} by volume) rose from the lake's floor (208m deep), spread over and down the valleys, engulfed the nearby villages, and killed everything by asphyxiation.